-For diehard racing fans, it’s the biggest highlight of the season as the top runners in the sport go toe-to-toe.
+For diehard racing fans, it’s the biggest highlight of the season.
 Even those who don’t pay much attention to horse racing get involved, as Derby Day is the sport’s equivalent of the Super Bowl.

-We’ll detail how to bet on the Kentucky Derby and contains information for bettors across the whole racing spectrum, from newbies all the way up to experienced handicappers.
-We’ll cover in full detail the best bets you can make and how the runners make the cut and qualify for the biggest racing event of the year.
+We’ll detail how to bet on the Kentucky Derby, with information for bettors across the whole racing spectrum — from newbies all the way up to experienced handicappers.
+We’ll cover in full detail the best bets you can make and how the horses make the cut and qualify for the biggest racing event of the year.

-We’ll also cover the best racing sites to bet online or via a mobile Michigan betting app, and run through the contenders and odds for this year’s edition of the Kentucky Derby.
+We’ll also cover the best racing sites to bet online or via a mobile Michigan betting app, and run through the contenders and odds for this year’s Run for the Roses.
 Let’s kick things off by taking a look at the best ways for you to get in on the action.

 When it’s time to get your bets in on the Kentucky Derby, you have two main options to consider.
 Here’s the scoop on each of them.